 Break free and expand your business from Malaysia and Singapore to Southeast Asia, USA and beyond.Learn more

-In fact, Singapore’s high average annual revenue1 per online shopper amongst Southeast Asian nations bodes well for international eCommerce merchants looking to dip their toes into Southeast Asian eCommerce.
-Because of the developed infrastructures in place, online sellers can get a taste of how eCommerce is like in a developed market like Singapore.
+In fact, Singapore’s high average annual revenue per online shopper amongst Southeast Asian nations bodes well for international e-commerce merchants looking to dip their toes into Southeast Asian e-commerce.1 Because of the country’s well-developed infrastructure, online sellers can get a taste of what eCommerce is like in a developed market like Singapore.

 So let’s meet some of these online shoppers in Singapore, learn why they shop online, and find out which platforms they prefer.

-Singaporeans are avid online shoppers, with nearly 3 in 4 of them having shopped online according to research by Hootsuite/We Are Social.
-Among them, 73% have bought from overseas online stores.1
+Singaporeans are avid online shoppers, with nearly 3 in 4 of Singaporean internet users aged 16 and above having shopped online according to Hootsuite/We Are Social.
+Among them, 73% have bought from overseas online stores.2

 With the profile of a typical Singaporean shopper in mind, it begs the question, why do these young Singaporeans shop online?
 To answer this, let’s look into our Singaporean shopper’s persona, Meilian.

-For Singaporeans like Meilian, a working adult in her late 20’s, there are some days where she is too busy at work to step into a mall for her dose of retail therapy, even if the Great Singapore Sale3 is going on.
-While Meilian does enjoy getting a good discount for her purchases, she prefers shopping online to look for the best discounts, like 25% of her Singaporean cohorts according to iPrice’s study.4
+Before Covid-19 hit, Meilian, a Singaporean working adult in her late 20’s would find days when she is too busy at work to head to a mall for her well-deserved dose of retail therapy, even if the Great Singapore Sale is going on.
+While she enjoys getting a good discount for her purchases, she knows even better deals are available online, like 25% of her Singaporean cohorts according to iPrice’s study.4

-Additionally, she has found that online discounts tend to be more attractive5 than those in physical retail stores.
-For stores like Lazada, their flash sales can go up to 90%6, as opposed to some stores that rely on gimmicks like offering discounts only on the second item bought.7 On top of that, Singapore’s high internet speeds mean that the ability to access multiple eCommerce storefronts to compare prices between them easier than ever.
+From Meilian’s experience, she has found that online discounts tend to be more attractive than those in physical retail stores.15 For stores like Lazada, their flash sales can go up to 90%,16 as opposed to some stores that rely on older techniques like offering discounts only on the second item bought.17 On top of that, Singapore’s high internet speeds mean that the ability to access multiple eCommerce storefronts to compare prices between them is easier than ever.

-During the Singles Day Sale from 2016 to 2017, online sales rose by 60%.8 This means that online shoppers like Meilian would have anticipated and participated in the campaign period by grabbing as many discounted goods as she could.
+During the Singles Day Sale in 2020 in Singapore, Lazada saw around 16,000 items sold a minute in the first 11 minutes of the sale.18 This is on the back of 11.11 sales increasing year after year from 2016 to 2018.19 This means that online shoppers like Meilian would have anticipated and participated in the campaign period by grabbing as many discounted goods as she could.

-With global eCommerce platforms widely available on Singaporean shores, sales periods known for their impressive discounts and promotions like Black Friday have also become commonplace for Singapore’s shoppers, where 82% of respondents knew about Black Friday9, and 49% intended to participate in the sale in 2018.
-This has also affected brick and mortar stores3 such that shops that conduct Black Friday sales have done better than the month-long Great Singapore Sale.
+With global eCommerce platforms widely available in Singapore, international sales periods known for their massive discounts and promotions like Black Friday have also become commonplace for Singapore’s shoppers.
+Criteo reported that the 2020’s Black Friday and Cyber Monday in Singapore saw sales jump by 197% compared to a similar period the month before.20 This has also affected brick and mortar stores such that shops that conduct Black Friday sales have done better than the month-long Great Singapore Sale.21

 Meilian also likes to shop online to gain access to overseas goods.
-By buying from other countries, she is able to gain access to goods that are normally not found in brick and mortar stores, similar to why almost half of the global populace10 shop online.
-In some cases, products could be cheaper in other countries or released earlier there than they would in Singapore.
+By buying from other countries, she is able to gain access to goods that are normally not found in brick and mortar stores, similar to why almost half of the global populace shop online.22 In some cases, products could be cheaper in other countries or released earlier there than they would in Singapore.

 To cater to Singaporean online shoppers like Meilian it therefore helps to have a variety of goods that are price competitive and hard to find.
 Now that you know why Singaporeans shop online, you’ll need to know how they shop online.